Secure and reversible face anonymization with diffusion models: Reversible anonymization with DM

-Let $x_0 \in \mathbb{R}^d$ denote the original image, where $d = C\times H \times W$ (with $C$ the channels, $H$ the height and $W$ the width).
-In the case of the Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising}, the forward process is defined as a Markov chain: where $\alpha_{1:T}\in (0,1]^T$ is a decreasing sequence.
-By composing the steps, we can express $x_t$ as a linear combination of $x_0$ and a noise variable $\varepsilon$: When $t \to T$, $\alpha_T$ becomes sufficiently close to 0, we can show that $q(x_T\mid x_0)$ converges to a standard Gaussian distribution.
+Let $x_0 \in \mathbb{R}^{C\times H \times W}$ denote the original image, where $C$, $H$ and $W$ are the image channels, height and width respectively.
+In the case of the Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising}, the noising process, often denoted as forward diffusion process, can be expressed by:

+where $x_t$ is the noised image and $\alpha_{1:T}\in (0,1]^T$ is a decreasing sequence.
+When $t \to T$, $\alpha_t$ becomes sufficiently close to 0, we can show that the probability law of $x_T$ given $x_0$ converges to a standard Gaussian distribution~\cite{song2020denoising}.
 It is then natural to sample from a standard Gaussian distribution and run the backward process to obtain new images (see~\cite{ho2020denoising, song2020denoising} for backward process equations).
-More detailed introduction to diffusion models are presented in~\cite{holderrieth2025introduction}.
+A unified formulation of DM has been developed by Song~\textit{et al.}~\cite{song2020score} and a detailed introduction to DM is presented in~\cite{holderrieth2025introduction}.